Sounds of the Reef

-An Ecological Acoustic Recorder (EAR) can record a wide variety of sounds.
-Whales, dolphins, snapping shrimp, and fish are often recorded.
-Some of the most common fish sounds that we have identified are the Domino damselfish Dascyllus albisella (purr sound), the soldierfish Myripristis sp. (drum sound), and the butterfly fish Chaetodon sp..
+An Ecological Acoustic Recorder (EAR) can record a wide variety of sounds, including whales, dolphins, snapping shrimps, and fishes.
+Commonly identified fish sounds are produced by the Hawaiian damsel Dascyllus albisella (purr sound), soldierfish Myripristis spp. (drum sound), and butterfly fish Chaetodon spp.
 This page presents some of the sounds recorded by EARs.
-Clicking on a square below to will toggle it's sound on and off.
+Click on a square below to toggle its sound on and off.